tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 git commit
 ```

 This brings up the `vi` editor...
-Add the following to the `.../.git/COMMIT_EDITMSG` file:
+Append the following to the `.../.git/COMMIT_EDITMSG` file:

 ```
 Commit the following Java Eclipse Project: Homework1.